caikit/caikit-template/README.md

 │   │   │   ├── example_block.py:   a class that bootstraps the AI model in Caikit so it can be served and used (infer/train) │   │   │   ├── __init__.py:        makes the example_block class visible in the project
 |   |   |── __init__.py:            makes the data_model and runtime_model packages visible
+│   │── server/:                    a directory which contains artifacts to start Caikit runtime
+|       ├── config.yml:             configuration for handling the model by the Caikit runtime
+│       ├── start_runtime.py:       a wrapper to start the Caikit runtime as a gRPC server.
+The runtime will load the model at startup
 └── └── requirements.txt:           specifies library dependencies
 ```